How to Remove Mold From Wood

 Take the appropriate safety measures to keep yourself safe.
 Wear rubber gloves and safety goggles and importantly, don an air mask to prevent mold spores from getting into your lungs.
 If you intend to use a cleaning solution that contains bleach, wear protective outerwear in order to safeguard your clothing against stains.

-Whether the wood is finished or raw, if mold has penetrated, you are going to need a stronger solution, one that’s capable of killing spores beneath the surface of the material.
+If mold has penetrated the wood, you are going to need a solution that’s capable of killing spores beneath the surface.
 To that end, mix 1 part detergent, 10 parts bleach, and 20 parts warm water.
-Apply your solution to the moldy area by means of a scrub sponge or a stiff-bristled brush, then allow the solution to air-dry on the wood.
+Apply your solution to the moldy area by means of a scrub sponge or a stiff-bristled brush, then allow the solution to air dry on the wood.

-If mold remains even after scrubbing in step 4, it’s time to reach for the sandpaper.
-Laborious though it may be, sanding offers the only way to reach the mold deep within the wood.
+If mold remains even after scrubbing in step 4, it’s time to take reach for the sandpaper.
+An abrasive might not seem like the obvious solution, but sanding is the only way to reach the mold deep within the wood.
 Work the sandpaper slowly around the affected area until you see no more signs of mold.
 After sanding, it’s a good idea to refinish the wood, not only for appearances’ sake, but also to prevent a future outbreak.
 Finally, get rid of all the rags and such that came into contact with the mold, and start trying to figure out how to limit the amount of moisture present in the area where you’ve been working.

 While professional mold remediation is always an option, it can be expensive.
 Depending on the amount of mold present on wood surfaces, however, you can often get rid of mold yourself.
 By following the recommended precautions like wearing protective clothing and goggles, working in a ventilated space, and using effective cleaning solutions, you can effectively remove mold without compromising your well-being.
 It’s important to note, however, that early remediation is key to prevent mold from spreading or risk of exposure.

 Q: How do you remove black mold from wood?